Altai-man/docs.raku.org/README.md

 Note the docker setup uses host network to be able to access the examples server.
 It is possible to avoid this and get back to docker-only setup when the upstream issue is resolved.

+#### Updating the content

+The application keeps a version of the `doc` repository content cached.
+To ask it for an update, send a GET request to `/update?token=...` route with an appropriate security token.
+The server then proceeds to update the git repo and the pages registry.